KAI KF-21 Boramae: Testing achievements

 On 19 March 2024, DAPA announced that the fifth prototype (single-seat) successfully completed an aerial refueling flight over the South Sea after taking off from the Air Force's 3rd Training Wing in Sacheon.
 This achievement has secured the KF-21's long-range operational capability.

 On 22 April 2024, the KF-21 fourth prototype conducted a "full-scale environmental test" at the Agency for Defense Development's Haemi Test Center.
 This test verifies the aircraft's normal operation in extreme environments (low temperature, heavy rain, and icing).
 The test simulated extreme rain and icing conditions on the ground to check the KF-21's waterproof and anti-icing performance.
 The test results were successful.

 In May 2024, the KF-21 surpassed Mach 1.8, the highest speed achieved by a domestically produced fighter jet, during a test flight.

 On 8 May 2024, a KF-21 equipped with a Meteor missile successfully completed its test from Sacheon Airport.
 The same day, it also aced an AIM-2000 missile test, tracking a drone 87 km away and passing within 1 meter using AESA radar.
 Later that month, a KF-21 successfully fired an IRIS-T missile for the first time, following earlier tests with an unguided dummy missile of the same type in 2023.

-On 24 October 2024, Prototype 6 of the KF-21 Boramae demonstrated exceptional stability and agility at Sacheon Airshow 2024, performing advanced maneuvers with precision.
+On 24 October 2024, Prototype 6 of the KF-21 Boramae demonstrated exceptional stability and agility at Sacheon Airshow 2024, performing advanced manoeuvres with precision.

 On 28 November 2024, KAI's KF-21 Boramae achieved a milestone of 1,000 accident-free flight sorties, showcasing its outstanding safety and reliability.

 On 19 February 2025, Air Force Chief of Staff Lee Young-su participated in a KF-21 Boramae test flight at Sacheon Air Base, becoming the first non-test pilot to fly aboard the aircraft.
 Gen. Lee flew at an altitude of approximately 4,500 meters over the southern coast at a speed exceeding 1,000 km/h, assessing the KF-21's stable aerial operational capabilities.
 Additionally, he flew alongside a KF-16 to verify its tactical interoperability with other aircraft.

 On 8 April 2025, the KF-21 Boramae successfully conducted its first nighttime aerial refueling trial with the KC-330 tanker.
 Performed using the fourth prototype, the test was completed on the first attempt under low-visibility conditions, demonstrating the aircraft's all-weather and long-range operational capabilities.